FAQ

 Find the Right Therapist for Your Needs

-Foothills Psychotherapy offers online therapy across California and in-person counseling in Burbank and La Crescenta.
+Foothills Psychotherapy offers online therapy across California and in-person counseling in Burbank.
 Schedule your free 15-minute consultation to get matched with a therapist and start your path toward deeper healing.